Biswajit-Banerjee/Open-chat/README.md

 # Open Chat [This repo is still in progress]
-This repository contains the showcase project developed in the Secure and Private AI Scholarship.
-For more details, please visit this site.
+This repository contains the showcase project, developed for the Secure and Private AI Scholarship, which won special honor in that competetion.

-Author: Biswajit Banerjee <br>
-Email : sumonbanner@gmail.com <br>
-Slack : @Biswajit Banerjee

 ## Introduction